hklchung/LSTM-MusicGeneration/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project
 In this project, I aim to build up a sequence model using LSTM to automatically produce musical compositions.
 The model is currently capable of generating music by predicting the most likely next note when given a sequence of notes, based on music compositions it has been trained on.
-Separate to this, the model is also capable of predicting the duration of each note in a similar manner.
+Separate to this, the model is also capable of predicting the duration of each note and the time difference between notes in a similar manner.

 <!-- GETTING STARTED -->
 ## Getting Started